Human–animal communication: Lilly experiments

+Herman experiments

 Experiments by the research team of Louis Herman, a former collaborator and student of Lilly's, demonstrated that dolphins could understand human communication in whistles and respond with the same whistles.

 A female bottlenose dolphin, Phoenix, understood at least 34 whistles.
 Whistles created a system of two-way communication.
 By having separate whistles for object and action, Herman could reorder commands without fresh teaching (take hoop to ball).
-Successful communication was shown when Herman used new combinations, and the dolphin understood and did what he asked without further training 80-90% of the time.
+Successful communication was shown when Herman used new combinations, and the dolphin understood and did what he asked without further training 80–90% of the time.

 In 1980, Herman had taught six whistles to a female bottle-nose dolphin, Kea, to refer to three objects and three actions, and the dolphin followed his instructions.
 He wrote, "In addition to mouthing the three familiar training objects in the presence of the mouth name, Kea correctly mouthed on their first appearance a plastic water pipe, a wooden disc, and the experimenter's open hand.
 The same type of immediate response generalization occurred for touch and fetch."

 Richards, Wolz and Herman (1984) trained a dolphin to make distinct whistles for objects, "so that, in effect, the dolphin gave unique vocal labels to those objects."

 Herman's later publications do not discuss the whistle communication.
 Herman started getting US Navy funding in 1985, so further expansion of the two-way whistle language would have been in the classified United States Navy Marine Mammal Program, a black project.